-Murray Barnhart, Corkscrew Volunteer Naturalist and Live Snake Ambassador, will talk to visitors about these intriguing creatures in the Corkscrew Swamp Sanctuary Blair Audubon Visitor Center on Mondays: May 22 and on Memorial Day May 29 from 12 noon - 12:45pm in the Blair Audubon Center.
+Murray Barnhart, Corkscrew Volunteer Naturalist and Live Snake Ambassador, will talk to visitors about these intriguing creatures in the Corkscrew Swamp Sanctuary Blair Audubon Visitor Center on Monday: July 3, 2017 from 12 noon - 1:00pm in the Blair Audubon Center.

 Meet and greet one of our ambassador snakes and learn about their importance in the environment, including their role in the Sanctuary’s habitats.
 For those adventurous visitors, you will be able to see these snakes up close and even get a chance to safely touch them while they are handled by our trained docents.